Karen J. Rooney, Ph.D.

 Takes turn 20

-occur so the tallies result in the number of points the child
+the tallies result in the number of points the child has

 way he/she wishes.

-human behavior and its management are very complex topics.
+behavior and its management are very complex topics.
+Even

 has been difficult to achieve without additional intervention